devdattakulkarni/minimal-vagrant-for-python/README.md

-This repository contains a Vagrantfile for helping with Python development.
+This repository contains a Vagrantfile for helping with Python development for Solum.

 Specifically, it sets up a Ubuntu 12.04 VM with several Python utilities required for OpenStack development (Python 2.7 compiler, tox, python-dev, etc.)